sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 The XMSS signature generation algorithm [XMSS] is tested with the following constraints:

--  Hash Function: SHA-256, SHA-512
+-  Parameter Set: SHA2_10_192, SHA2_10_256, SHA2_10_512, SHAKE_10_256,
+   SHAKE_10_512, SHAKE256_10_192, SHAKE256_10_256
 -  w: 16
 -  h: 10
--  Msg: 0 bits – 400 bits
+-  Msg: 0 bits – 8000 bits
--  Signature: 20032 bits - 72768 bits
+-  Signature: 11936 bits - 72736 bits

 All the tests are implemented in :srcref:`src/tests/test_xmss.cpp`.
 All test vectors are listed in :srcref:`src/tests/data/pubkey/xmss_sig.vec`.
-Currently 4 test vectors are tested.
-Optional additional test vectors are present within *xmss_sig.vec* but commented out by default to reduce the test bench run time.
+Currently 27 test vectors are tested.
 The hash function and algorithm parameters “w”, “h” are provided through the algorithm oid, which is part of the private key.
 The following table shows an example test case with one test vector.

 .. table::